dgulotta/cross2sheet/README.md

 * OpenPyXL : xlsx output
 * Flask : web interface

-There is no PyPI package for OpenCV, so you will need to install it manually.
+The PyPI package for OpenCV seems not to work for everyone (at least it does not work on my Gentoo system), and moreover setuptools won't recognize if you have installed OpenCV some other way, so it is not listed as a required dependency.
+You can try to install the package by running `pip install opencv-python`.

 The `tesseract` command line program can be used to read numbers in the grid, but in most cases it is better to have cross2sheet guess where the numbers go.